 Fellows will also be occasionally invited to other talks, seminars, and conferences in political theory, political philosophy, constitutional law, and the history of political thought; unlike attendance at the lectures, participation in these is optional.
 There are sometimes small group meetings with visiting speakers outside the RGCS Lecture Series, in recent years including Saskia Sassen, Timur Kuran, Charles Taylor, and Philip Pettit.

-Sometimes RGCS is able to secure space in the audience for Fellows at other kinds of events; in recent years these have included lectures by UN Secretary-General Ban-Ki Moon, essayist Roxane Gay, novelist Margaret Atwood, Mario Vargas Llosa, winner of the Nobel Prize in Literature, and Templeton Prize winner Rabbi Lord Jonathan Sacks.
+Sometimes RGCS is able to secure space in the audience for Fellows at other kinds of events; these have included lectures by UN Secretary-General Ban-Ki Moon, essayist Roxane Gay, novelist Margaret Atwood, Nobel laureate in Literature Mario Vargas Llosa, and Templeton Prize winner Rabbi Lord Jonathan Sacks.

-When possible, RGCS supports other academic opportunities for Student Fellows, including ARIA research assistanceships with members of the RGCS faculty, and support for travel to academic conferences, seminars, and workshops.
-In the summer of 2020 it also supported online reading groups for four different groups of fellows and alumni/ae.
+When possible, RGCS supports other academic opportunities for Student Fellows, including support for travel to academic conferences, seminars, and workshops; ARIA research assistanceships with members of the RGCS faculty; and self-organized summer reading groups.

 1) Your year and program (e.g. "U3, Joint Honours Political Science and Philosophy," "MA1, Political Science")

-2) the courses you have taken in political theory, political philosophy, the history of political thought, constitutional law, jurisprudence, or related fields (e.g. the history of economic thought), including instructor's name and term/year, and the grades you received in them;
+2) the courses you have taken in political theory, political philosophy, the history of political thought, constitutional law, jurisprudence, or related fields (e.g. the history of economic or social thought), including instructor's name and term/year, and the grades you received in them;

-5) copied-and-pasted at the bottom of the e-mail (not as an attachment), your "unofficial transcript" from Minerva.
-(Not applicable to MA1 students.)
+4) copied-and-pasted at the bottom of the e-mail (not as an attachment), your "unofficial transcript" from Minerva.
+(Not applicable to MA1 or BCL/JD1 students.)